"Whitemoney party jollof": BBNaija winner finally starts cooking business

 In a video sighted online, the reality star did a hilarious advert for his 'Whitemoneypartyjollof".

-He made sure to reiterate that his food business is beter than other because the response and delivery is swift.
+He made sure to reiterate that his food business is better than others because the response and delivery are swift.

 "He don dey enjoy his life": Fans relieved as video shows Davido 'outside' visiting his friend with 30BG crew